 Director, Division of Molecular & Genomic Pathology

 Dr. Yuri E. Nikiforov, MD, PhD is Vice-Chair for Molecular Pathology and Director, Division of Molecular and Genomic Pathology.
 Dr. Nikiforov oversees the operations of the Molecular and Genomic Pathology laboratory in the Clinical Lab Building; he oversees and participates in clinical sign out in the Division.
 He also serves at Co-Director, Multidisciplinary Thyroid Center at UPMC.

 Office Telephone: 412-802-6083

 Dr. Nikiforov's research is focused on thyroid cancer genetics and mechanisms of chromosomal rearrangements and other mutations induced by ionizing radiation in thyroid cells and other cell types.
+His research lab is currently funded by two R01 grants from the National Institute of Health.
 Since 2000, Dr. Nikiforov's research activities have led to four scientific discoveries.
-These discoveries described below have resulted in more than 100 published papers and form the basis of Dr. Nikiforov's current work.
+These discoveries described below have resulted in more than 150 published peer-reviewed papers and form the basis of Dr. Nikiforov's current work.

-- The discovery that genes involved in recurrent chromosomal rearrangements in cancer cells are localized in proximity to each other in the nuclei of normal human cells at the time of exposure to ionizing radiation or other genotoxic stress (Science, 2000, 290:138-141).
+- The discovery that genes involved in recurrent chromosomal rearrangements in cancer cells are localized in proximity to each other in the nuclei of normal human cells at the time of exposure to ionizing radiation or other genotoxic stress (Science, 2000, 290:138-141)

-- The discovery that BRAF oncogene can be activated as a result of chromosomal rearrangement (J Clin Invest, 2005,115:94-101).
+- The discovery that BRAF oncogene can be activated as a result of chromosomal rearrangement and demonstration that in thyroid cancer, chromosomal rearrangements represent the main mutational mechanism of tumorigenesis associated with radiation exposure (J Clin Invest, 2005,115:94-101)